 The bilge should always be checked after launch.
 A small amount of water in the bilge is normal.
-Large
+Large amounts of water or any signs of fuel or oil should be immediately investigated.
+Never pump fuel or oil overboard when the boat is in the water.

-Check the functionality of the pump regularly and clear any debris from the inlet filter.
+Check the functionality of the rule pump regularly and clear any debris from the inlet filter.
 Release the supporting arm by unscrewing the black retaining knob.
 Unclip the pump from the mounting/filter by depressing the two blue push-releases on the pump.
+After inspecting and cleaning, reseat the pump, ensuring the pump is correctly held in the pump's own retaining clips, before the additional support arm is refitted and retaining knob secured.